Russell D. Moore

 Russell D. Moore (born 9 October 1971) is an American theologian, ethicist, and preacher.
 In June 2021, he became the director of the Public Theology Project at Christianity Today, and on August 4, 2022, was announced as the magazine's incoming Editor-in-Chief.
+On September 24, 2025, Moore announced his resignation as Editor-in-Chief and his transition to the role of Editor-at-Large and Columnist.

 Moore previously served as president of the Ethics & Religious Liberty Commission, the public-policy arm of the Southern Baptist Convention (SBC), and at the Southern Baptist Theological Seminary, as dean of the School of Theology, senior vice president for academic administration, and as professor of theology and ethics.

 Early life and education

 Moore was born and raised in the coastal town of Biloxi, Mississippi, the eldest son of Gary and Renee Moore.
 His grandfather was a Baptist preacher, and his grandmother was Roman Catholic.
 He earned a B.S. in political science and history from the University of Southern Mississippi, an M.Div. in biblical studies from New Orleans Baptist Theological Seminary, and a Ph.D. in systematic theology from the Southern Baptist Theological Seminary.